EricGebhart/Simple_Process_REPL/README.md

 Here is an example of using a message box and creating a new command that does the same thing.
 First is the using a msg box.
 Then defining a new command mymsg, then using the new command.
+This is how it started.
+Just a nice list of functions and strings.
 ```
     ui/msg "Hello World"